 By contrast, an OTA, or online travel agent, is just that: a travel agent.
 This is where users can research information and make bookings for various aspects of their trip, from single-night hotel stays to all-inclusive packages.

 Would you like to have insights delivered to your inbox?

 Sign up to receive our newsletter now!

 On a hotel metasearch, all the rates—aggregated from multiple channels—of all available rooms in a hotel are visible in the search results.
 This comprehensive approach increases the opportunities for a hotel to receive a booking.
 An OTA, on the other hand, shows only those rooms that the hotel has allotted it.

-Similar to trivago, all of these platforms allow consumers to conduct searches across multiple websites to get a single list of results on one screen.
-They simplify the price comparison, and thus, the consumer’s decision.
+Similar to trivago, all of these platforms allow travelers to conduct searches across multiple websites to get a single list of results on one screen.
+They simplify the price comparison, and thus, the traveler’s decision.

 So hotel metasearch engines are changing both the way hoteliers market their properties online, and how travelers research and book their stays.
 It’s transparent, efficient, and cost-effective for hotels and travelers alike.
-Proactive hoteliers who use tools like trivago’s marketing platform can get in front of potential customers with their own unique profile, which enables them to take full ownership of the entire guest experience, from the reservation through to the guest’s arrival and departure.
+Proactive hoteliers who use tools like trivago Business Studio can get in front of potential customers with their own unique profile, which enables them to take full ownership of the entire guest experience, from the reservation through to the guest’s arrival and departure.

-Gone are the days when hoteliers had to go through OTAs, which work mainly on a commission or cost-per-acquisition model.
+Gone are the days when hoteliers had to go through OTAs, which work mainly on a commission basis (cost-per-acquisition model).
 Now hotel managers can compete via cost-per-click models (think Google Ad Words, which you may already be familiar with).
-In doing so, these hotels have the potential to become the first choice for their target audience—no middle man required.
+In doing so, these hotels have the potential to become the first choice for their target audience—no middleman required.

 Claim your property’s trivago profile today.Learn more